julianhyde/eigenbase-xom/README.md

 # Prerequisites

-Eigenbase-XOM requires git, maven (3.0.4 or later), and JDK 1.6 or later (JDK 1.8 preferred).
+Eigenbase-XOM requires git,
+Apache Maven (3.2.1 or later), and JDK 8 or later.

 # Download and build